MicrosoftDocs/office-developer-lync-evergreen-docs/docs/sdn-interface/deviceechoeventratio-element-sdn-interface-2-1-1.md

 - xml
 ---

-# DeviceEchoEventRatio element (QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)
+# DeviceEchoEventRatio element

+(QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)

 Percentage of sessions the DeviceEchoEvent event was fired when a device or setup is causing echo beyond the compensatory ability of the system.

-**In this article**
-Element information
-Definition
-Elements and attributes

 ## Element information